Tradition, innovation blend at drinks fair

 The more established wine merchants didn’t experience similar frustrations.
 Given the organisers’ strong relations with various trade commissions, several renowned importers and retailers were present including France’s Auchan, Russia’s Wine Shopper, Spain’s Caldos Extremenos, Uruguay’s Los Dominguez, and Japan’s Daimaru Department Store and Japan Craft Sake Company.

 To help premium buyers, the HKTDC also set up a buyer concierge desk that provided free business-matching services between buyers and exhibitors on-site.
 Manuela Liebchen, Marketing Manager of Germany’s Deutsches Weininstitut, said appreciatively: “We have been exhibiting here for 12 years now.
 The fair has always been well-organised and draws a lot of quality buyers.
-Through the event this year, we were able to secure buyers from mainland China, Brazil, Australia and other countries.
+Through the event this year, we were able to secure buyers from mainland China, Brazil, Australia and other markets.
 The results are very encouraging.”

 Keen demand from buyers based in Mainland China played a big part in such encouraging results.
 Leo Ai Yi Fei, President of China’s Aura International, said he felt the fair provided an excellent platform for connecting Western suppliers with Asian buyers, and vice versa.
 He said he had placed an initial order involving about 1,200 bottles of Scotch whisky from a United Kingdom based exhibitor and that talks were under way with a Japanese whisky supplier with regard to a potential order worth about RMB600,000 (US$85,900).